Porvesh/Porvesh.github.io/_posts/2022-08-31-freshman-year.md

 - **First Winter:**
    Made a snowman.
 Had a snowball fight at the Diag.
 Took way too many photos.
    Tried ice skating for the first time.
 Fell down.
 Repeatedly..
    Spent my first Christmas in America.
 Traveled to San Francisco.
-Almost died..
+  Almost died.
+Literally.
+Got threatened and had a sword pulled on me on New Year’s Eve.
+Talk about starting the year with a sharp turn.

 - **Freshman Year Flew By:**
   Missed the filter coffee, the curd rice, and the dosas more than I expected—can't wait to go back home.
   Spent the summer doing research at [Adept Lab](https://porvesh.github.io/experience/), my first real dive into academic work.